eddieperez1/School_District_Analysis/README.md

 ### Module Bottom 5 Schools
 ![Module Bottom 5 Schools](/Screenshots/screenshot%20of%20module%20bottom%205%20schools.png)

-How does replacing the ninth-grade scores affect the following:
+Replacing the ninth-grade scores does not affect the scores except that there is no mean score to calculate  for ninith graders.
-- Math and reading scores by grade

 ### Deliverable 2 Math Scores by Grade
 ![Deliverable 2 Math Scores by Grade](/Screenshots/screenshot%20of%20deliverable%202%20math%20scores%20by%20grade%20correct.png)